LesleyLai/blog/contents/blog/const_correctness_std_function/en.md

 ```

 ## The Future
 I don't expect `std::function` itself to have any change that breaks backward-compatibility.
 As of the time of this writing (December 2019), my bet is on the proposed `std::unique_function` [^2], which is a drop-in replacement of `std::function` that fixes the const-correctness bug among other features.
 Once we have an alternative in standard, `std::function` can be deprecated just like `std::auto_ptr`.
-In the meantime, we can always implement `unique_ptr` on our own, and I have a small library to implement that on [Github](https://github.com/Beyond-Engine/functions).
+In the meantime, we can always implement `unique_function` on our own, and I have a small library to implement that on [Github](https://github.com/Beyond-Engine/functions).

 [^2]: [P0228R3 unique_function: a move-only std::function](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0228r3.html)